hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 *Must Support* elements are treated differently between [AU PS Consumer](ActorDefinition-au-ps-actor-consumer.html) and [AU PS Producer](ActorDefinition-au-ps-actor-producer.html) actors. *Must Support* on a profile element **SHALL** be interpreted as follows.

 #### Presentation of Must Support and obligation in profiles
 All elements with *Must Support* in AU PS are accompanied by an explicit obligation that identifies the expectations for one or more actors.
 When rendered in an implementation guide, each profile is presented in different formal views under tabs labelled "Differential Table", "Key Elements Table", and "Snapshot Table".
-Elements flagged with *Must Support* and stated obligations in these views are represented by <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element must be supported">S</span><span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element has obligations">O</span> as shown below.
+Elements labelled with *Must Support* and stated obligations in these views are represented by <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element must be supported">S</span><span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element has obligations">O</span> as shown below.

  <div>
     <img src="allergyintolerance-keyelementstable.png" alt="AU PS AllergyIntolerance Key Elements Table" style="width:75%"/>